hdamker/project-administration/workflows/meta-release-collector/docs/README.md

 **Merge instructions**: Use **squash and merge** to keep main history clean.
 Each workflow run creates a single logical change.

+**Viewer deployment**: Viewers are generated in workflow artifacts for testing and manual deployment.
+Automated deployment to camaraproject.github.io will be implemented in Phase 4.
+See [Phase 4 Deployment Architecture](../../../private-dev-docs/project-administration/workflow-v3-planning/phase-4-deployment-architecture.md) for details.

 ### Debug Mode

 **When to use**: Troubleshooting, detailed analysis